Leadership

 We are always looking for new coaches and refs, so if you have played rugby and want to try your hand at coaching or becoming a ref, please contact us at: info@razorhawks.com.
 We will refund the cost of appropriate training courses and USA Rugby certification.

-Vaea, our Club Co-President, was born and raised in East Palo Alto, CA. One out of eight children.
-Blessed to be married to Angelina and together have three children.
-John Hopate, Pafilio “Lio”, and princess Ariella Sanft.
+Vaea, our club President, is a true East Palo Alto native.
+One out of eight children.
+Blessed to be married to Angelina and together have three children: John Hopate, Pafilio “Lio”, and princess Ariella Sanft.
 Vaea has deep roots in East Palo Alto, as well as the rugby culture in the neighborhood.

 He played on the very first East Palo Alto Razorback High School Rugby team started by his cousin Coach Dave “TD” in 2002.
 Vaea then continued and played on the Men’s EPA Razorback National team in 2009 — a year in which they were undefeated and won the National Division 2 Title, as chronicled in the book "Crossing the 101" by Mike Klis.

-Helps and currently coaches the U10-U12 youth rugby team.
-Out of his seven siblings, all of his nephews and nieces have played, or are currently playing for the EPA Razorhawks team.
+Helps and currently coaches the U10–U12 youth rugby teams.
+Out of his seven siblings, all of his nephews and nieces have played or are currently playing for the EPA Razorhawks team.

-"The reason I came to the EPA Razorhawks team was because my two boys, Hopate and Lio.
-They said, 'Daddy we just want to go play with our cousins and play for EPA Razorhawks.'.
-Growing up in a city with drugs, crime, gang, and violence - sports I felt was the only way out.
-For me personally, it is to give every kid the opportunity to experience what leadership, role model, respect, discipline, hard work, team work, accountability, and effort looks like in the game of rugby, which can translate into life.".
-"Train up a child in the way he should go; even when he is old he will not depart from it.” -Proverbs 22: 6
+"The reason I came to the EPA Razorhawks team was because of my two boys, Hopate and Lio.
+They said, 'Daddy we just want to go play with our cousins and play for EPA Razorhawks.'
+Growing up in a city with drugs, crime, gang, and violence, sports I felt was the only way out.
+For me personally, it is to give every kid the opportunity to experience what leadership, role model, respect, discipline, hard work, team work, accountability, and effort looks like in the game of rugby, which can translate into life."

-Leinata, our Club Registrar, is an East Palo Alto native who is no stranger to sports.
+Lei, our club Co-President, is an East Palo Alto native who is no stranger to sports.
 She grew up watching her three older brothers play at the local EPA parks of MLK field, Kelly Park and Bell Street Rec Center.
-Perhaps it’s here where she learned to love sports and later followed in their athletic footsteps by playing basketball, tennis and softball.
+Perhaps it’s here where she learned to love sports and later followed in their athletic footsteps by playing softball, basketball, and tennis.
 Throughout her high school and JuCo athletic experiences, she earned many titles and was coached by the legendary Tom Martinez (RIP).
 Most significant was her two years of college softball where she earned a spot on the All American Team and was inducted into the College of San Mateo Softball Hall of Fame.

 Pila has over 25 years of experience playing rugby, from his start with Tupou College in Tonga through 20 years at the Men's Club level in the California Bay Area.
 Pila has been part of three national champion teams: San Mateo, Razorbacks, and Mission, where Pila earned the MVP title in the national championship match.
 He also played for the All Star sevens rugby team in 2006 and captained the Razorbacks in 2009—a year in which they were undefeated, as chronicled in the book Crossing the 101.
 Pila is very passionate about rugby and hopes to influence the younger generation (including two of his sons who are playing for the team) to find the same passion.
 One of the great values he has learned being a player on the field is, "Respect everybody, but fear nobody but God."